Alpha-55-JS-Web-Programming/Final-Project-Team5/README.md

 2. **Message Notifications**
    - **Issue:** Testers noted that incoming messages were easy to miss (no visual indicators).
    - **Next Step:** Plan to add unread counters and “new message” badges for better UX.
-   - **Lesson:** Functionality ≠ usability.
-Testing with real people reveals hidden UX gaps.
+   - **Lesson:** Testing with no dev people(or people who did not work on this project) reveals hidden UX gaps.

 3. **Mobile WebRTC Alerts**
    - **Issue:** Rare alerts appeared on mobile after granting camera/mic access, before the stream rendered.